cj89898/GiveAll/README.md

-# GiveAllToAll
+# GiveAll
 Setup by extendedclip, finished by cj89898
-# GiveAll